PlanViz: Evaluating Planning-Oriented Image Generation and Editing for Computer-Use Tasks: Introduction

 \section{Introduction}

-Unified multimodal models (UMMs)~\cite{deng2025bagel, chen2025janus, openai2025b_gptimage1, wu2025omnigen2}, have seen remarkable developments in recent times.
-They integrate the understanding capabilities of multimodal large language models (MLLMs) and the capabilities of diffusion models to generate images.
-Such integration helps the UMM understand diverse tasks better and find correct directions of generation more easily.
+Unified multimodal models (UMMs)~\cite{deng2025bagel, chen2025janus, openai2025b_gptimage1, wu2025omnigen2} have seen remarkable developments recently.
+They integrate the understanding and generation capabilities of multimodal large language models (MLLMs) and diffusion or flow models.
+Such integration helps UMMs understand diverse tasks better and find correct directions of generation more easily.
 As a result, advanced UMMs can overcome more complex tasks like creative drawing, multi-image fusion, and logical editing~\cite{pan2025wiseedit, chow2025weave, liang2025rover}, which prior models only for image generation or editing~\cite{rombach2022high, croitoru2023diffusion} struggle to deal with.

 Despite the huge success of UMMs in generating natural images, there exists a largely underexplored dimension for them: image generation and editing for computer-use tasks.
-Unlike natural scenes, computer-related visual content, such as graphical user interfaces (GUIs), structured workflows, and slide layouts, is foundational to modern professional and personal daily lives.
+Unlike natural scenes, computer-related visual content, such as graphical user interfaces, structured workflows, and slide layouts, is foundational to modern professional and personal daily lives.
 Therefore, the capabilities of UMMs to accurately synthesize and manipulate such functional visuals for users directly reveal their utility as real-world assistants.
 Furthermore, these tasks demand a higher degree of structural precision and semantic consistency than typical image generation.
 Under these requirements, UMMs have to understand and precisely plan the tasks for generating high-quality images.
 Examples in Figure~\ref{fig:comp} support this perspective.
 Conversely, these requirements remain underexplored by current evaluation frameworks.

-Therefore, it becomes crucial to evaluate the performance of UMMs in the context of such computer-use scenarios.
-To fulfill this gap, we propose \textbf{PlanViz}, the first benchmark specially designed for image generation and editing in computer-use tasks with planning.
-Note that several challenges exist on constructing the benchmark: (i) \textbf{specifying the target tasks} for evaluation, (ii) \textbf{collecting high-quality data}, as existing datasets and benchmarks for UMMs mainly include natural images and instructions based on them, (iii) \textbf{defining a comprehensive and exact judgment method} since tasks may change a lot across images and instructions.